soumil-saurya/Ola_Data_Analysis/README.md

 ```
 This counts the total number of rides that were canceled by customers.

-Query 4.
+**Query 4**.
 List the top 5 customers who booked the highest number of rides:
 ```sql
 #4 LIST THE TOP 5 CUSTOMERS WHO BOOKED THE HIGHEST NUMBER OF RIDES
 CREATE VIEW TOP_5_CUSTOMERS AS